aoeldarrat/3D-Computer-Resume/README.md

 # Interactive 3D Portfolio

 An interactive 3D office scene and a desktop OS interface that displays a resume.
 The user can scroll to view the room, tapping the screen will zoom the user to the Desktop and display a set of folders to go through.
 An interesting take on a resume/profile website.
 This site is inspired by a another website i visited years ago that ive long forgotten the name of.
-The other site had fully coded games, misc programs, and an almost fully operational OS, this isnt that complex, but Istanbul wasnt built in a day...
+It had fully coded games, a bunch programs, and an almost fully operational OS, office scene was really immersive, with a nice sound track to go with it.
+Anyway, this project is just a little hobby project that im using as a way to re-learn JS and website making.

 ### Early demo
 <video src="https://github.com/user-attachments/assets/6497a734-e797-4c06-8fd1-7582357b05d6" controls></video>